Turkey, Russia, Ukraine, U.N. meet on grain exports | Headlines

 "The security concerns, linked to Russia's position, need to be addressed.
 We are in the final phase and now everything depends on Russia," he said, adding that Moscow could still drag out the talks.
 Russia's invasion and sea blockade of Ukraine has stalled exports, leaving dozens of ships stranded and more than 20 million tonnes of grain stuck in silos at Odesa.

 Farmers of both countries are currently harvesting the 2022 wheat crop.
 July-November is usually the busiest time for traders to ship the new crop from both countries.
 The coming harvest is also at risk as Ukraine is now short of storage space due to the halt in exports.
-(Writing by Daren Butler in Istanbul, Ali Kucukgocmen in Ankara, Andrei Khalip in Madrid; Editing by Kim Coghill, Catherine Evans, Kirsten Donovan)
+(Writing by Daren Butler in Istanbul, Ali Kucukgocmen in Ankara, Andrei Khalip in Madrid; Editing by Kim Coghill, Catherine Evans, Kirsten Donovan and David Evans)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)